starlight-go/starlight/README.md

 # Skyhook [![GoDoc](https://godoc.org/github.com/natefinch/skyhook?status.svg)](https://godoc.org/github.com/natefinch/skyhook)

-Skyhook is a wrapper for google's skylark embedded python-like language.
-Skyhook is intended to give you an easier-to-use interface for running skylark scripts.
+Skyhook is a wrapper for google's [skylark](https://github.com/google/skylark) embedded python-like language.
+Skyhook is intended to give you an easier-to-use interface for running skylark scripts directly from your Go programs.
+Skylark is a dialect of python, and has a Go native interpreter, so you can let your users extend your application without any external requirements.

 ## Demo